All about Groovy Coconuts

-The fresh tropical taste that coconut adds to a dish makes the dish sparkle.
+The fresh tropical taste that coconut adds to a dish, making the dish sparkle.
 When baked, the fresh coconut adds moisture and sweetness that’s not easy to achieve with anything else.

 tips to open

-The idea is to open and NOT have sharp pieces.
-You want to extract the gorgeous white flesh from its hard shell.
+The idea is to open and extract the gorgeous white insides from a mature coconut’s hard shell.
 You want to slice, chop, shred as desired.
 It’s not easy but it’s doable with a Groovy Coconut.

 Hardware and time is all it takes.
 Say what?